 All children are given a special Kids Solo pouch to wear around their neck with their contact, language and flight details, their passport, ticket and any special advice.

 Air France staff assure me it’s the parents and not the kids who are anxious, understandably, flying solo is a big deal, but Air France take their responsibilities very seriously and have planned for all eventualities as well as planning in lots of fun and distractions on the way.

 Parents or adults accompanying children to the airport are asked to remain in the airport until the flight has departed, just in case of cancellations.
 Helpfully, Air France then text both parties involved in dropping off and meeting the child, to confirm the flight has departed and advise of its ETA.
 In the very unlikely event that the plane is rerouted to another airport or a transfer is significantly delayed an Air France member of staff would stay with the child at all times.

 From the goodbye area children are taken along a quieter route to passport control and security by their Air France guardian, and where possible fast track security and passport queues – as a parent walking through the process I immediately appreciate how keeping children on the move and distracted helps them to settle into the journey ahead, and put goodbyes behind.
 I certainly don’t have a minute to worry about anything as Jean Paul cheerily waves me though priority line after priority line.
 It’s lovely having someone who knows the airport like the back of their hand look after me, for the first time in over twenty years there was no need to think about anything, just enjoy looking round and watch the planes!

-What happens on the plane?
+What happens to unaccompanied minors on the plane?